Whooping cough (Pertussis)

-Pertussis, also known as whooping cough, is a respiratory infection caused by the bacteria Bordetella pertussis.
-It is highly contagious and most harmful to infants and children.
-Most children get pertussis from adults and not from other children.
-Children can get pneumonia and in rare cases, can die from pertussis (especially in children younger than 1 year old).
+Whooping cough is highly contagious and most harmful to infants and children.
+Most children get whooping cough from adults and not from other children.
+Children can suffer complications such as pneumonia and in rare cases, can die from whooping cough, especially children younger than 1 year old.

 Information for the general public